 Read the full review: Samsung Galaxy Tab S7 Plus

 If you're looking for the best budget business tablet, then the Microsoft Surface Go should definitely be considered.
 It's thin, light, portable and elegant without sacrificing the ability to get some work done, and Microsoft has packed in everything they could in a device at a low price point.
 If you're often working while travelling, then it's a brilliant choice, thanks to its slimline design and reliable build quality that we've come to expect from Microsoft's Surface products.

 Read the full review: Microsoft Surface Go

-If the best business tablet for you must be an Android device, then perhaps Samsung has you covered - its most recent slate is the Samsung Galaxy Tab S6.
+If the best business tablet for you must be an Android device, then perhaps Samsung has you covered, perhaps with this Samsung Galaxy Tab S6.